New Mexico official takes aim at oil, gas bond requirements

 According to a 2020 legislative analysis, the State Land Office pulled one bond for a produced water spill in Lea County that occurred more than five years ago.
 The estimated cleanup cost was over $600,000, but the bond only covered $10,000.

+“Highlighting rare and selective cases doesn’t demonstrate the need for broad bonding reform, only that it’s possible for outlier cases to exist.
+It’s simply impossible, and illogical, that all oil and gas wells and infrastructure would require plugging and remediation at the same time as the report suggests,” said Robert McEntyre, a spokesman for the New Mexico Oil and Gas Association.

-The study highlighted some of the differences between the bonding requirements of the two state agencies.
+The study highlighted the differences among various state agencies’ bonding requirements.
 The Oil Conservation Division requires financial assurance to fund well plugging and land restoration efforts if a permit holder doesn’t comply.
 However, that assurance is not intended to secure payment for landowners whose livestock, crops or property may be damaged.

 The study also found that under current requirements, the largest users of private and state trust lands often carry the lowest marginal amounts of financial assurance coverage.